/ Bangor Work Accident Lawyer

 Navigating Workers’ Compensation in Pennsylvania

-If Workers’ Compensation Doesn’t Cover Everything in Bangor
+When Workers’ Compensation Isn’t Enough in Bangor

 While workers’ compensation covers many injuries, it often isn’t enough to meet all your financial and personal needs, especially if your injury leads to permanent limitations or affects your ability to return to your previous job.
 What many people don’t realize is that they may also have the opportunity to file a third-party personal injury claim in addition to their workers’ comp coverage.